DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 even relatively small projects can easily have checkout sizes (*without history!*) of dozens of GB, bigger projects often use several hundreds of GB or more.
-Nowadays Git supports that reasonably well with [Git Large File Storage (LFS)](https://git-lfs.com/), and while several Git hosters generally support LFS, prices for data are a bit high: Github sells "data packs" that cost $5/month for 50GB of data and 50GB of traffic, so if you have a 40GB repo you can only do one full clone per month or you need a second data pack.. this doesn't scale that well.
-Gitlab's price is even more ridiculous: $60/month for packs of 10GB of storage and 20GB of traffic...
+Nowadays Git supports that reasonably well with [Git Large File Storage (LFS)](https://git-lfs.com/), and while several Git hosters generally support LFS, prices for data are a bit high: Gitlab's takes $60/month for packs of 10GB of storage and 20GB of traffic..
+Githubs prices are a bit less ridiculous with "data packs" that cost $5/month for 50GB of data and 50GB of traffic, but if you have a 40GB repo you'll already need a second data pack if you do more than one full clone per month.. this doesn't scale that well.
 So self-hosting is a lot more attractive, as you can get a VPS (Virtual Private Server, basically a VM running "in the cloud") with several hundreds of GB storage for < €20/month, and S3-style "object storage" (that can be used for Git LFS data) for about €10 per 1TB per month[^hoster].